 You can define a class component name to be a combination of letters(a-zA-Z), numbers(0-9), & underscore(_).

-class Developer_Profile_12 extends React.Component {
+import React from "react" class Developer_Profile_12 extends React.Component { }

 If you need to define a class component name with more than two words then you can separate those words with hyphens(_).
 But the First word must be in the camel case and the other may be in any case.

-class Developer_Profile extends React.Component {
+import React from "react" class Developer_Profile extends React.Component { }

 You can define a class component (that has more than two words) without any separator.
 But You should keep each word in camel case.

-class DeveloperProfile extends React.Component {
+import React from "react" class DeveloperProfile extends React.Component { }

 Render JSX

-Every class component must have a render method.
+method.
 This method returns the JSX (or elements) that the component will render to the DOM.

 You will need to use return statement inside the render() method.
 So, you should know the following points